Henry Segerstrom: Cultural leadership and philanthropy

 In 2005, a gift agreement was made for the development of the pedestrian plaza common areas located with Segerstrom Center for the Arts.
 As part of the Cornerstone Gift Agreement, Segerstrom initially pledged $5 million to the Circle of Honor Gift fund.
 He subsequently committed another $40 million to the development of the Renee and Henry Segerstrom Concert Hall and the overall Segerstrom Center for the Arts.
 A portion of the Circle of Honor Gift in the amount of $4 million was restricted for the sole purpose of funding construction costs for the pedestrian plaza and walkway areas of Segerstrom Center for the Arts.

-A pioneering alliance between Carnegie Hall and the Segerstrom Center for the Arts brought programming from Carnegie Hall's Ancient Paths, Modern Voices festival celebrating Chinese culture to Southern California.
-This resulted in a West Coast festival presented by the Philharmonic Society of Orange County and prominent partner institutions.
-This marked the first time that Carnegie Hall's live festival programming reached audiences outside New York City.
+An early partnership between Carnegie Hall and the Segerstrom Center for the Arts brought programming from Carnegie Hall's Ancient Paths, Modern Voices festival celebrating Chinese culture to Southern California.
+This resulted in a West Coast festival presented by the Philharmonic Society of Orange County and prominent partner institutions, and was the first time that Carnegie Hall's live festival programming reached audiences outside New York City.
 On June 7, 2010, Carnegie Hall presented him with the fourth Annual Medal of Excellence, which honors an executive whose accomplishments in the corporate sector complement Carnegie Hall's stature as one of the premier performance venues in the world.
-At the Gala, Clive Gillinson, Carnegie Hall's Executive and Artistic Director, presented Segerstrom with a Proclamation declaring June 7, 2010, Segerstrom Center for the Arts Day in New York.

-Henry Segerstrom also spearheaded a pioneering alliance between the Segerstrom Center for the Arts and the American Ballet Theatre.
-For nearly every season since the Center’s inception, American Ballet Theatre has brought its most acclaimed productions to Orange County’s audiences at Segerstrom Hall while also partnering with the center on numerous commissions and prestigious premieres.
-Over his lifetime, Segerstrom would personally donate more than $100,000 to the company toward the advancement of their global presence and for the establishment of the American Ballet Theatre's William J. Gillespie School.